steveive8/Linear-Algebra/Lec 3 - Multiplication and Inverse Matrices.md

 #### AB = sum of (cols of A) x (rows of B)

 ![](./imgs/lec3/3-5.svg)

+Above multiplication bring back to us the same result of multiplying just first column and the first row of A, B, and result, this will gives us a special matrix that all the rows and columns are lie on the same directions respectively.

 - The row space, which is like all the combinations of the rows is just a line for this matrix.
 The row space is the line through the vector ![](./imgs/lec3/16.svg).
 All the rows lie on that line.